 The Norman Parathyroid Center is dedicated to parathyroid disease only.
 We operate within the new Parathyroid Center at Tampa General Hospital, a new wing of this large hospital dedicated to the treatment of parathyroid disease (yes, we have the top floor of a new wing of the hospital all to ourselves!).
-Drs Norman, Politz, and Lopez are the only surgeons in the world that limit their practice to parathyroid disease.
+Drs Norman, Politz, Lopez, and Boone are the only surgeons in the world that limit their practice to parathyroid disease.

 More About Dr Jim Norman, MD, FACS, FACE.

 Dr. James Norman is the most experienced parathyroid surgeon in the world and is considered the "father" of mini-parathyroid surgery.
 For over 21 years Dr Norman has limited his surgical practice to parathyroid operations -- he does not perform any other type of surgery.
 Dr Norman has performed over 19,000 parathyroid operations on patients ranging from 3 months old to 105 years old and operates on people over the age of 80 once or twice per day and on teenagers about every 2 weeks.
 He also averages over three operations per day on patients that have had an unsuccessful parathyroid surgery somewhere else.
 It is safe to say that there probably isn't a parathyroid problem that Dr Norman hasn't seen.
 A typical operation to look at all 4 parathyroid glands (virtually 100% of all people get all four glands examined so we can achieve over 99% cure) typically takes Dr Norman about 13-18 minutes (total time).
 Dr Norman (and everybody on his team) performs all operations via a 1 inch incision (aprox).
 Watch the video of Dr Norman performing a 4-gland parathyroid operation (you want your surgeon to look at all four parathyroid glands) where he removes two tumors during an operation that takes less than 13 minutes from cut to bandaid.